Biomolecular condensate: P granules

 Another example of liquid droplets in cells are the germline P granules in Caenorhabditis elegans.
 These granules separate out from the cytoplasm and form droplets, as oil does from water.
 Both the granules and the surrounding cytoplasm are liquid in the sense that they flow in response to forces, and two of the granules can coalesce when they come in contact.
 When (some of) the molecules in the granules are studied (via fluorescence recovery after photobleaching), they are found to rapidly turnover in the droplets, meaning that molecules diffuse into and out of the granules, just as expected in a liquid droplet.
 The droplets can also grow to be many molecules across (micrometres) Studies of droplets of the Caenorhabditis elegans protein LAF-1 in vitro also show liquid-like behaviour, with an apparent viscosity $\eta \sim 10$Pa s.
 This is about a ten thousand times that of water at room temperature, but it is small enough to enable the LAF-1 droplets to flow like a liquid.
 Generally, interaction strength (affinity) and valence (number of binding sites) of the phase separating biomolecules influence their condensates viscosity, as well as their overall tendency to phase separate.

-Liquid-liquid phase separation in human disease
+Liquid–liquid phase separation in human disease

 Growing evidence suggests that anomalies in biomolecular condensates formation can lead to a number of human pathologies such as cancer and neurodegenerative diseases.

+Biomolecular condensates in plants

+Biomolecular condensates can play other roles in plants besides the compartmentalization of biochemical processes.
+They can integrate environmental cues and modulate plant development in response, influencing processes like floral transition.
+They achieve this by sequestering interacting components, enhancing dwell time, and interacting with cytoplasmic properties in response to environmental changes.
+They have shown to be involved also in autophagy, RNA silencing, and plant immunity.

+NAtural Deep Eutectic Solvents (NADES) are mixtures of natural compounds such as amino acids, sugars, choline, and organic acids that can solubilize high amounts of natural products.
+NADES are hypothesized to be the third liquid phase in plants, due to their presence in plant cells together with their ability to improve and stabilise enzymatic reactions, as well as enhance extraction and dissolution of natural products.
+They are speculated to facilitate the formation of phase-separated inclusions, aiding in the storage and transport of specific metabolites such as anthocyanins, dhurrin, and vanillin.

 Synthetic biomolecular condensates

 Biomolecular condensates can be synthesized for a number of purposes.
 Synthetic biomolecular condensates are inspired by endogenous biomolecular condensates, such as nucleoli, P bodies, and stress granules, which are essential to normal cellular organization and function.

 Synthetic condensates are an important tool in synthetic biology, and have a wide and growing range of applications.
-Engineered synthetic condensates allow for probing cellular organization, and enable the creation of novel functionalized biological materials, which have the potential to serve as drug delivery platforms and therapeutic agents.
+Engineered synthetic condensates allow for probing cellular organization, regulating cellular physiology, facilitating metabolic pathways, and enable the creation of novel functionalized biological materials, which have the potential to serve as drug delivery platforms and therapeutic agents.